Of all the wild flowers in the world, easily the most recognisable is the dandelion.

 Although most gardeners would call it a weed and fight hard to chase it out of their gardens, it’s actually an amazing plant.
 And you don’t have to go far from home to find it.

 Every bit of the dandelion is edible and they’re packed full of vitamins and minerals.
 The roots can be used to make coffee.
 Yes coffee!
-The leaves can be eaten as salad, though anything other than the youngest freshest leaves taste bitter and the flowers are delicious fried in batter or as the flavour for cordials, teas, sorbets, garnishes and even vegan honey.
+The leaves can be eaten as salad, though anything other than the youngest freshest leaves taste bitter and the flowers are delicious fried in batter or as the flavour for cordials, teas, sorbets, curds, garnishes and even vegan honey.
+So as foraged foods go – it’s a real all rounder.

 Dandelions are one of the first flowers of early spring and in March they provide crucial food for bees, so it’s best not to pick them.
 By April there’s enough blossom for the bees to fill up on, so you can go wild!